Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - Language is a system for communicating with other people using sounds, symbols, and words to express a meaning, idea, or thought.
 - A network of brain regions supports language functions.
 ![Figure 9.1](figure9-1.png)
-- Primary language functions: speaking.
+- *Primary language functions*: speaking.
-- Secondary language functions: reading and writing.
+- *Secondary language functions*: reading and writing.
 - Primary language functions seem to emerge without much effort as children develop, but mastery of secondary language functions requires extensive practice.
 - Interestingly, secondary language functions seem to be tool made by humans and not found in nature.
 So it makes sense why speaking is easily acquired.
 - Primary language functions are split into
-    - Speech perception: discriminating and analyzing sound patterns.
+    - *Speech perception*: discriminating and analyzing sound patterns.
-    - Language processing: understanding word meaning and applying the rules of grammar.
+    - *Language processing*: understanding word meaning and applying the rules of grammar.
 - The difference is between the substrate and the substance, the medium and the message.
 - One challenge for studying language acquisition is that animal models can’t be used.
 - Does a region of the cortex have innate representations for language, or are language representations the emergent result of a variety of constraints (architecture, connectivity)?